-Collaborating with partners to realise the school vision of developing our pupils into “active lifelong learners and influential leaders…who can positively impact the local and global community” is an integral pillar in our school’s mission and ethos.
-As such, working with partners constitutes a critical part of the school’s strategic thrusts.
-To achieve that, we have conceptualised a Partnership Framework.
+Collaborating with partners to realise the school vision of developing our pupils into “active lifelong learners and influential leaders…who can positively impact the local and global community” is an important pillar in our school’s mission and ethos.

 Partnership with Stakeholders

 Fairfield Methodist School (Secondary) is an autonomous, government-aided mission school with a rich history.
 She has actively engaged and grown from its synergistic partnerships with the Methodist Church, the Board of Management (BOM), the Alumni Association and the Partners-in-Education (Parents).
 Our partners and stakeholders’ continual and firm support have been critical in building our strong school culture and tradition, and in bringing the school to where it is today.